 - Retain this information for thirty days, in case there is a need for contact tracing on the part of the medical health officer, in which case the information must be provided to the medical health officer.

-- Manitoba: Except as otherwise permitted by these Orders, all persons are prohibited from assembling in a gathering of more than five persons at any indoor or outdoor place or premises.
-For certainty, this provision applies to ceremonies such as weddings and funerals.
+- In all other regions, all persons are prohibited from assembling in a gathering of more than five persons (excluding officiant and staff) at any indoor or outdoor place or premises. o multiple funerals or viewings for one deceased are allowed provided:

 - New Brunswick: Keep uncontrolled indoor or outdoor gatherings with physical distancing at 50 people or fewer.